henryw374/henryw374.github.io.old/in-progress-posts/2020-01-05-clojure-time-libs-update.md

 ## Progress

 As this library only aims to mirror java.time and is generated from it, the api was essentially 'done' on the first release.
-The type hinting has been improved then, thanks to work which has now become [Tortilla](https://github.com/emlyn/tortilla))
+The type hinting has been improved since then, thanks to work which has now become [Tortilla](https://github.com/emlyn/tortilla))

 Having (clojure.spec) specs and generators for java.time is something I [made a start](https://github.com/henryw374/time-literals) on, but while spec itself is changing then any lib using it is going to be subject to the same flux.
 There has been some interest in having [Malli](https://github.com/metosin/malli) use cljc.java-time for it's date and time logic, but IMO cljc.java-time brings too much baggage on the Clojurescript side - although read on to the next section for a possible way through for this and other libraries.